 In 2005 it was noted that Upper Milford Township was in danger of losing one of its finest resources – its barns.
 We set about mapping, documenting, and photographing all the historically significant barns that we could find.
 In the meantime, small meetings were being held in the old Township building, discussing topics of local interest, and inviting other residents to share their knowledge.
 More people became interested in the work and the mission and it was decided to name this group "The Upper Milford Historical Society."
 Upper Milford Township donated some much-needed seed money and the new organization was off and running.

-The opening of the new Township building was a big step forward for us.
-We were given the use of a wonderful meeting room and a safe and attractive setting to store and exhibit items of historical interest.
-Model maker and member Neil Moser found and restored many wonderful display cases and filled some of them with his models of barn history and our local railroad stations.
+The opening of the current Township building was a big step forward.
+UMHS was given the use of a meeting room and a safe and attractive setting to store and exhibit items of historical interest.
+Model maker and member Neil Moser found and restored many display cases and filled some of them with his models of barn history and our local railroad stations.
 Neil and John Fegley restored a case which is now located by the large meeting room.
 It contains revolving exhibits.
-It has been home to Boy Scout memorabilia donate by Henry Beitler a long time Scoutmaster in the Township.
-Previously is housed artifacts that recalled the days of the Eastern Longhunter that were loaned by member Frank Willis.

-In 2013 a committee was formed to create a quilt.
-The quilt contains images of historic places and symbols of Upper Milford Township.
-The committee included Irene Frederick, Marlene Herbein, Lorelle and Neil Moser, Rose Parry, Barbara Peters, Sue Weber and Faith Willis.
-The one-of-a kind completed quilt was dedicated on Sept.
-25, 2014 and now hangs on an entrance wall in the Township Building.
+In 2013, a committee was formed to create a quilt.
+It contains images of historic places and symbols of Upper Milford Township.
+The committee included Irene Frederick, Marlene Herbein, Lorelle and Neil Moser, Rose Parry, Barbara Peters, Sue Weber, and Faith Willis.
+The one-of-a-kind completed quilt was dedicated on September 25, 2014.
+It is now part of a revolving exhibit.